-In connection with the Merger, we incurred \$2.7 million in one-time direct and incremental transaction costs, consisting of banking, legal, and other professional fees.
+In connection with the Merger, we incurred \$38.9 million in one-time direct and incremental transaction costs, consisting of banking, legal, and other professional fees.
 Transaction costs incurred by Lucid were allocated on a relative fair value basis between equity and liability-classified instruments deemed to be issued for financial reporting purposes at the Closing by Lucid.
-The transaction costs of \$36.2 million allocable to equity-classified instruments, including the common stock and public warrants, were charged as a direct reduction to Lucid's additional paid-in capital of the gross proceeds remitted to Lucid from Churchill.
-The transaction costs of \$2.7 million allocable to liability-classified instruments measured at fair value, including the private warrants, were charged to the consolidated statement of operations upon the Closing for the year ended December 31, 2021.
+The Company's \$36.2 million transaction costs allocable to equity-classified instruments, including the common stock and publicly traded common stock warrants (the "Public Warrants"), were charged as a direct reduction to Lucid's additional paid-in capital of the gross proceeds remitted to Lucid from Churchill.
+The Company's \$2.7 million transaction costs allocable to liability-classified instruments measured at fair value, including the Private Placement Warrants, were charged to the consolidated statements of operations and comprehensive loss upon the Closing for the year ended December 31, 2021.